CDS Crypto News FTX Bankruptcy: Ikigai Asset Management Sells 65M Dollars Claim

 According to reports, certain FTX creditors managed to obtain up to 73 cents on the dollar by selling their claims before the commencement of any bankruptcy court proceedings.

-FTX Bankruptcy Ikigai Asset Management Sells 65M Dollars Claim
+Ftx Bankruptcy Ikigai Asset Management Sells 65M Dollars Claim

 Crypto News- Ikigai Asset Management, the firm that brought to light the significant exposure of its hedge fund assets on FTX during its collapse, has officially announced the sale of its claim in the bankruptcy proceedings of FTX.
 Travis Kling, Ikigai’s Chief Investment Officer, revealed that the decision to sell the $65 million claim was spurred by an unexpectedly high offered price, although the exact amount remains undisclosed.
 Reports hint that creditors may stand to receive as much as 73 cents on the dollar, representing the highest price since FTX’s downfall in November 2022.